John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 you navigate your way around John Wayne Airport, we offer the following:

-And once familiar with JWA, visit other destination/origin airports' websites
+And once you are familiar with JWA, you also can visit destination/origin airports' websites

 Nonstop Destinations page.

 John Wayne Airport encourages travelers to plan ahead and arrive at the Airport

 1-½-to-2 hours prior to departure time for domestic flights, and

 3 hours for international flights.
 This will allow time to comfortably park and complete the check-in and security screening process, and will ensure you'll be at your gate in time

 to catch your flight.
 In the early morning you may require extra time due to the heavy travel volume.